gohugoio/hugo/content/en/content-management/shortcodes.md

 {{< instagram BWNjjyYFxVx hidecaption >}}

+{{% note %}}
+The `instagram`-shortcode refers an endpoint of Instagram's API, that's deprecated since October 24th, 2020.
+Thus, no images can be fetched from this API endpoint, resulting in an error when the `instagram`-shortcode is used.
+For more information please have a look at GitHub issue [#7879](https://github.com/gohugoio/hugo/issues/7879).
+{{% /note %}}

 ### `param`

 Gets a value from the current `Page's` params set in front matter, with a fall back to the site param value.
 It will log an `ERROR` if the param with the given key could not be found in either.